uoregon-libraries/newspaper-curation-app/hugo/content/workflow/technical.md

 into the issue location for safe-keeping.
 Assuming these are done without error, the issue is marked "ready for batching".

+A "batch builder" can then select organizations (e.g., the MARC org codes) they want batches built for by visiting the "Create Batches" page in NCA.
+General high-level aggregate data should give the batch builder enough information to choose what to batch, after which they decide  how big the batches should be.

-The batch queue command-line script (compiled to `bin/queue-batches`) grabs all issues which are ready to be batched, organizes them by MARC Org Code (a.k.a., awardee) for batching (*each awardee must have its issues in a separate batch*), and generates batches if there are enough pages (see the `MINIMUM_ISSUE_PAGES` setting).
+Alternatively, the batch queue command-line script (compiled to `bin/queue-batches`) grabs all issues which are ready to be batched, organizes them by organization (a.k.a., MARC Org Code / awardee) for batching (*each awardee must have its issues in a separate batch*), and generates batches if there are enough pages (see the `MINIMUM_ISSUE_PAGES` setting).

 **Note**: the `MINIMUM_ISSUE_PAGES` setting will be ignored if any issues waiting to be batched have been ready for batching for more than 30 days.
 This